napcs/exercises_for_hacktoberfest/README.md

 * [Who's In Space](http://media.pragprog.com/titles/bhwb/space.pdf)

-Implement your solution to one (ore more) of these challenges in your programming language of choice.
+Implement your solution to one (or more) of these challenges in your programming language of choice.

 Want to buy the full book and support my work?
 You can get the print book or the ebook for 25% off with the coupon `Hacktoberfest`.